mcheng3/MKS21X/FinalProject/README.md

 #AgriPlanner

 AgriPlanner uses historical weather data to give farming directions on fertilizing, watering, and harvesting, given the location, area, soil conditions, and date.
+It works on corn and wheat.

 Working features:
 Try changing the latitude of the city (Must be in the U.S.), and note the harvest date difference.